Microsoft/go/eng/doc/DeveloperGuide.md

 ```

 To create patch files from the changes, you must commit them.
-Only committed changes will be extracted by go-patch and included in the patch files.
+Only committed changes will be extracted by `git go-patch extract` and included in the patch files.

 ### Generating new patch files